Key Quote

 LANGUAGE & WIT

 In Elizabethan culture, verbal wit was a marker of intelligence and social sophistication.
-Leonato's amused tolerance of the 'merry war' reflects a society that valued rhetorical skill (the art of persuasive speaking) as entertainment.
+Leonato's amused tolerance of the 'merry war' reflects a society that valued rhetorical skillrhetorical skill — The art of using language persuasively and effectively as entertainment.
 Shakespeare's comedies were designed for audiences who appreciated linguistic combat as much as physical comedy.

 LOVE & WARFARE

 The play is set after a literal military campaign.
-Soldiers return from battle and apply martial (military) thinking — strategy, loyalty, competition — to romantic relationships.
+Soldiers return from battle and apply martialmartial — Relating to war or the military thinking — strategy, loyalty, competition — to romantic relationships.
 Leonato's military metaphor acknowledges this cultural reality: in Messina, courtship IS a form of warfare, complete with allies, deceptions, and casualties.

 Key Words